pvcraven/2017_web_security/source/final/kyann/index.rst

 use, and makes the code nicer to read.

 In ES5, there was no easy way to set default parameters.
-Instead, programmers would check within the function to see of the parameter was undefined and then set if to a value if it was.
+Instead, programmers would check within the function to see if the parameter was undefined and then set it to a value if it was.

 * What was used in ES5